-Other indicators that you should get a screen are that you are taking lessons, practicing and just not seeing the results you’d like to see. (changes in swing speed, ball speed, consistency).
-In other words you’ve plateaued.
-And more lessons and practice isn’t going to be the answer.
+Other indicators that you should get a screen are that you are taking lessons, practicing, and just not seeing the results you’d like to see. (changes in swing speed, ball speed, consistency).
+In other words, you’ve plateaued.
+And more lessons and practice aren’t going to be the answer.

 Brett’s Bottom Line:

 Don’t wait until spring to get moving.
 That’s way to late to wait.
 Get yourself screened and into the gym right now so that when the spring arrives you’ll have some sting in your swing!

 “I specialize in helping golfers improve their game, shoot lower scores, and avoid common injuries associated with playing golf.”_Brett Cohen, TPI Fitness Level 3

 To schedule your golf fitness screen and begin your journey to better golf call: (917) 596-8485 to schedule your FREE strategy session.